miyunda/deskmini110-monterey/README.md

 # Install
 Get a USB disk (capacity>= 16GB).
-Be patient, you Mac (the one you are using to make installer) might be picky, treat it, buy yourself a new USB disk.
+Be patient, you Mac (the one you are using to make installer) might be picky, treat it, buy a new USB disk.

 Follow [OpenCore Installation Guide](https://dortania.github.io/OpenCore-Install-Guide/installer-guide/#creating-the-usb).